joao-frohlich/cpython/Doc/c-api/init.rst

    .. versionchanged:: 3.10
       It now returns ``NULL`` if called before :c:func:`Py_Initialize`.

-   .. deprecated-removed:: 3.13 3.15
-      Get :data:`sys.executable` instead.

 .. c:function:: wchar_t* Py_GetPrefix()

    Return the *prefix* for installed platform-independent files.
-This is derived through a number of complicated rules from the program name set with :c:member:`PyConfig.program_name` and some environment variables; for example, if the program name is ``'/usr/local/bin/python'``, the prefix is ``'/usr/local'``.
+This is derived through a number of complicated rules from the program name set with :c:func:`Py_SetProgramName` and some environment variables; for example, if the program name is ``'/usr/local/bin/python'``, the prefix is ``'/usr/local'``.
 The returned string points into static storage; the caller should not modify its value.
 This corresponds to the :makevar:`prefix` variable in the top-level